-We are living our Process of Union deeply, taking time to know each other, sharing time, hobbies and conversations, praying and enjoying together to find our common ground.
+We are living our Process of Becoming One deeply, taking time to know each other, sharing time, hobbies and conversations, praying and enjoying together to find our common ground.

 From the consultation process held in 2019-2020 in both branches, it was clear that one of the most important next steps in the process was to find a way for members to get to know each other and the history and realities of the other branch better, especially in parts of the world where we do not currently co-exist.